tonytomov/jqGrid/README.md

 ### The default values of the following old jqGrid options are changed (comparing with jqGrid 4.7)

+* **height: "auto"** are used now instead of `150` before.
+It improves the visibility of small grids or the grids having small number of rows.
+No `scrollOffset: 0` are required to remove unneeded free space which one sees on some grids which have no vertical scrollbar.
-* **gridview: true** are used now.
-It improves performance of rendering of the grid.
-In case of usage `afterInsertRow` instead of `cellatr` and `rowattr` (which is *very ineffective*) in old projects one will have to need to specify `gridview: true` explicitly.
+* **gridview: true** are used as default with the only exception: `afterInsertRow` callback are defined.
+The usage of `gridview: true` improves performance of rendering of the grid.
+In case of usage `afterInsertRow` in old projects instead of much more effective `cellatr`, `rowattr` or custom formatters one will have backward compatibility.
 * **autoencode: false** are used now instead of `autoencode: false` used before.
 It corresponds to rendering on the client side.
 The old default `autoencode: false` combined with JSON data loaded from the server or local data loaded from the object produces sometimes to strange side effects if the data contains symbols `&`, `;`, `>` and other used in HTML markup.
-* **height: "auto"** are used now instead of `150` before.
-It improves the visibility of small grids or the grids having small number of rows.
-No `scrollOffset: 0` are required to remove unneeded free space which one sees on some grids which have no vertical scrollbar.
 * *dynamic* default value is used now for `rowNum`.
 The default value `rowNum: 20` will be changed to 10000 (the value of the new `maxRowNum` property) if no pager exists in jqGrid (no `pager` and `toppager: true` option are used) or if one uses jqGrid option which switches off the pagination (like `treeGrid: true`).
 New jqGrid option `maxRowNum` can be used to change the maximal value of rows displayed in the grid from 10000 default to another value.
-* **datatype: "local"** are use now instead of **datatype: "xml"** used before.
-If one uses `"xml"` input data then one should add **datatype: "xml"** option which explicitly specify the type of data.
+* *dynamic* default value is used now for `datatype`.
+If one uses input option `data` or if one don't specified any `url` option, then undefined `datatype` will be initialized to `"local"`.
+If one uses no `data` option and specifies `url` option then one initializes `datatype` to `"json"` if the input option `jsonReader` are used.
+In case of usage any other combinations of input parameters the option `datatype` will be set to **"xml"** to stay mostly compatible to jqGrid 4.7.0 and older.
 * **editurl: "clientArray"** are use now instead of **editurl: null** used before.
 It allows to use *local* editing without minimal additional efforts and the requirement to have any server part implemented.
 * **cellsubmit: "clientArray"** are use now instead of **cellsubmit: "remote"** used before.